orar/questrar/ReadMe.md

     }
 }
 ```
-Now you can use the `Request` component in any of your component anywhere deep, anyhow deep.
+Now you can use the `Request` component in any of your components anywhere deep, anyhow deep.

 A `Request` component requires an id which would be used to track a request.
 An id is recommended to be a `string` or `number`.